 - Spices – Ground cumin, chili powder, oregano, smoked paprika, sea salt

 - Green chiles – Look for canned green chiles.
 Typically they will be near the salsa, tortillas, and taco ingredients section.
+You could also use salsa verde, poblano peppers, or green peppers if you prefer.

 - Corn – I’ve used frozen corn, but you can also use canned corn (rinse) or fresh corn of the cob.

-- Cilantro – This adds great bright flavor.
+- Fresh Cilantro – This adds great bright flavor.
 You can also use it as a topping if you prefer to omit it from the soup.

 - Lime – This also adds great bright flavor, don’t skip it.
 Use fresh lime for best flavor.